brenodupin/tigre/README.md

 **Options:**
 - `--bedtools-compatible`: Use 0-based indexing in FASTA headers for bedtools compatibility
+- `--overwrite`: Overwrite existing output files.
+By default, TIGRE will not even execute if one of the output files already exists, to prevent accidental overwrites.

 **Single Mode Options:**
 - `--gff-in PATH`: Input GFF3 file path.